Do I Have to Quit My Job to Be an Elderly Caregiver For My Parents?12 minute read

 Some of the links on this page may link to our affiliates.
 Learn more about our ad policies.

 Any individual faced with making the decision to leave work in order to offer long-term care for an ailing loved one will undoubtedly struggle with the multitude of difficult aspects that inevitably come from having to leave their career—and life as they knew it—behind to be a live-in caregiver.
-Despite the ultimate job and financial outcome, there will invariably be significant tradeoffs; individuals must prepare to clearly zero-in on their priorities and their respective accompanying pros, cons, benefits, and risks involved.
+Despite the ultimate professional and financial outcome, there will invariably be significant tradeoffs; individuals must prepare to clearly zero-in on their priorities and their respective accompanying pros, cons, benefits, and risks involved.

 If you are one of the millions of Americans considering leaving the workplace in order to take on the role of caregiving for an elderly or disabled parent or relative, read on below to learn more about many of the most critical issues you should be considering through your professional transition.
 With our abundance of valuable insight, tips, and easy-to-read charts, you will be able to arm yourself with the vital information you need to make the most educated and well-informed decision possible.

-Have A Dialogue With Your Parent About Their Care Needs
+Have A Dialogue with Your Parent About their Care Needs

 This opening discussion should be gentle in tone, loving in nature and absent of any resentment, anger, or irritability.
 Attempting to have a discussion surrounding the aspects of senior care while in a bad mood will result in little but strain between you and your parent, without you having been able to glean the important information you need to make the best decision for you and your parent.